-

 A temporary event is an occasion, activity, or function at which merchandise is sold or traded or taxable services are provided.

 An event can be on one or consecutive days.
 It may reoccur on a weekly, monthly, quarterly, or annual basis.
 Each reoccurrence is a separate event.
 For example, a festival occurring Thursday through Sunday is one event.
-A farm market occurring each Saturday from May until October is a separate event for each Saturday.
+A farmers market occurring each Saturday from May until October is a separate event for each Saturday.

 The department allows operators with multiple events in a calendar month to combine and report the events on one

-Form S-240 Wisconsin Temporary Event Report for the month.
+Wisconsin Temporary Event Report for the month.
 The event name, location, and organizer must be the same for all events.
 A vendor only needs to be listed once for the month.
 An alternate version (Form S-240-Alt) offers space to add information for up to 100 vendors in a single file.
 No other alternate forms are approved for use.

 Some examples of temporary events include: